HubertHuckevoll/pickpocket/README.md

 # pickpocket
-an xpath based scarper for any url passed
+an xpath based scraper for any url passed